jsdom/webidl2js/README.md

 ### For interfaces

-Note that all of the below are still exported for "mixin" interfaces, but only `isImpl()` and `is()` make sense ([#55](https://github.com/jsdom/webidl2js/issues/55)).

 #### `isImpl(value)`

 Returns a boolean indicating whether _value_ is an instance of the corresponding implementation class.

 This is especially useful inside implementation class files, where incoming wrappers will be _unwrapped_, so that you only ever see implementation class instances ("impls").

-This also works when used with mixin implementation classes: that is, `generatedModuleForMixin.isImpl(implForMixinTarget)` will be true.

 #### `is(value)`

 Returns a boolean indicating whether _value_ is an instance of the wrapper class.

 This is useful in other parts of your program that are not implementation class files, but instead receive wrapper classes from client code.

-This also works when used with mixin wrapper classes: that is, `generatedModuleForMixin.is(wrapperForMixinTarget)` will be true.

 #### `convert(value, { context })`